 - Hearing Aids.
 Because hearing loss and tinnitus have such a close association, this is considered one of the best approaches to managing tinnitus.
 Modern digital hearing aid technology with connectivity allows users to make use of stress management and masking techniques integrated into their hearing aids, applying all management techniques.

 No tinnitus treatment works immediately or for every person.
-In reality, taking control over tinnitus requires time, and a commitment to overcoming its effects.
-Upstate Hearing Instruments has the expertise and equipment to support your commitment and help you take control over your tinnitus.
-If you or a loved one in the Redding, CA area is struggling with tinnitus, contact us to have your questions answered or to schedule a tinnitus assessment.
+In reality, taking control over tinnitus requires time and a commitment to overcoming its effects.
+UpState Hearing Instruments has the expertise and equipment to support your commitment and help you take control over your tinnitus.
+If you or a loved one in the Upstate California area is struggling with tinnitus, contact us to schedule your tinnitus treatment consultation in one of our five convenient locations: Chico, CA, Red Bluff, CA, Redding, CA, Susanville, CA & Weaverville, CA.